Skip to main content

 Dates vary by tour

 • Black Be Beautiful Mural Tour & Uptown Soul Food Tour by Philly Experiences: See Philly through a local’s eyes with Philly Experiences.
-Explore Philly’s vibrant art collection and delectable culinary scene while diving into Black culture and community in the City of Brotherly Love (through July 26, 2025, select dates).
+Explore Philly’s vibrant art collection or savor the delectable culinary scene while diving into Black culture and community in the City of Brotherly Love (through Saturday, July 4, 2026, select dates).

 Where: The Black Journey: African-American Walking Tour begins at Independence Visitor Center, 599 Market Street, Philadelphia, PA